 StoryCasters is a training hub for future citizen journalists and digital producers.
-Training in film, music production, podcasting and writing will give participants the tools needed to cover all things arts, media, and diversity for Diversity Arts Australia.
+Training in film, music production, podcasting and writing will give since 2019 has been provided to 65 participants, giving them the tools needed to cover all things arts, media, and diversity for Diversity Arts Australia and the creative sector.

-We kicked things off with a cohort-wide meet and greet StoryCasters Mixer, held at Information and Cultural Exchange.
-Participants and trainers from all 4 workshop groups got to meet and mingle, and take part in a group brainstorming activity.
-This is just the beginning of some great collaborations!
+In 2019, we kicked off the project with a cohort-wide meet and greet StoryCasters Mixer, held at Information and Cultural Exchange.
+Participants and trainers from all 4 training streams groups got to meet and mingle, and take part in a group brainstorming activity.
+This was the beginning of some great collaborations!

 Who are the StoryCasters?